Bombardment of Kagoshima: Aftermath

 A 150-pound Satsuma cannon, cast in 1849.
 It was mounted on Fort Tenpozan at Kagoshima.
 Calibre: 290 mm, length: 4220 mm.

 Satsuma eventually decided to give in to Neale's demands and paid £25,000 to the British (which they borrowed from the Bakufu and never repaid due to the fall of the Tokugawa shogunate in 1869 and its replacement by the Meiji government).
 They never identified nor placed on trial Richardson's killers, but despite this, the reparation received was enough for Britain to sign a treaty with the Satsuma Domain to supply the latter with steam warships.
 Ironically, the conflict became the starting point of a friendly relationship between the Satsuma Domain and Britain, which became major allies in the ensuing Boshin War.
 From the start, the Satsuma Province had generally been in favour of the opening and westernization of Japan.

+During this exchange, mandarins from Satsuma were introduced to the British.
+It is speculated that the Satsuma mandarin came to be known in the United Kingdom as the "Satsuma" because of an gift to the British during the peace negotiations.